SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

     -- term1 := *t*

-  - Many constructors require bitvector arguments of the same size.
-They report the following error if the argument sizes are different:

-    -- error code: :c:enum:`INCOMPATIBLE_TYPES`

-    -- term1 := one argument

-    -- type1 := type of *term1*

-    -- term2 := the other argument

-    -- type2 := type of *term2*

 Other error reports may be produced by the term constructors.
 They are indicated after the function signature.

-The next four sections present generic constructors, then constructors for Boolean, arithmetic, and bitvector terms.
-The last section documents functions to extract term attributes and access the internal term representation.